jeffaco/duplicacy-util/README.md

 | ---------- | ------------------------------------- | ------------- |
 | repository | Location of the repository to back up | None          |

+If you are storing the config directory (`.duplicacy`) of the repository not in the root of the repository itself (using the `-pref-dir` and -repository` options when creating the repository with duplicacy) then you need to supply the location of the config directory here.

 Sections in the repository configuration files consist of:

 | Section Name | Purpose                                                                                                                |